 Try answering the party question “So, what do you do?” when you’re fresh out of college.
 Maybe some shame rushes to your face.
 Maybe you crack a joke, maybe you stammer along for a while about the things you used to do.
 Maybe you’re well-adjusted and reply with a solid answer.
 Witness the reaction that arises in you.

-I wish I had known that sharing our challenges during this time of life would be a healing salve.
+3. Sharing your challenges during this time of life will be a healing salve.

 We think we are untouchable islands with devastations that no one understands.
 We think we must be the only twenty-two year old in the world who goes from manifesting the future of her dreams to cradling her head in the bathroom stall of an office building and wondering if God may have made a mistake.